mauricewipf/mauwi-wc/README.md

 # mauwi-wc (Web Components)

-This UI Components Library is based on the Open Web Standard [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components).
-It is built with [Lit Elements](https://lit.dev).
-It is inspired by [shadcn UI](https://ui.shadcn.com/).
+mauwi-wc is a UI Components Library to build customizable websites and web applications.
+It is based on the Open Web Standard [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) and is built with [Lit Elements](https://lit.dev).

 ## Installation